Chart Color Schemes

 The educational profile of Avenell Heights exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 12.4%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are most common at 9.1%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.5%).
-Vocational credentials are prevalent, with 37.4% of residents aged 15+ holding them - advanced diplomas at 7.7% and certificates at 29.7%.
-Educational participation is high, with 25.1% of residents currently enrolled in formal education: 8.9% in primary, 8.8% in secondary, and 2.8% in tertiary education.
+The area's university qualification rate is 12.4%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.1%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.5%).
+Trade and technical skills are prominent, with 37.4% of residents aged 15+ holding vocational credentials - advanced diplomas (7.7%) and certificates (29.7%).

 Frequently Asked Questions - Education